muratk5n/thirdwave/en/2017/07/the-next-decade-friedman.md

 Eurasia

+For generations, keeping the technological sophistication of Europe separated from the natural resources and manpower of Russia has been one of the key aims of American foreign policy...

 The American interest in Eurasia—understood as Russia and the European peninsula—is the same as U.S. interest everywhere: for no single power or coalition to dominate.
 The unification of Russia and Europe would